Riedel (glass manufacturer): Expansion

-Overcoming the Global Crisis: Investment
+Overcoming the global crisis: investment

 The 1870s was defined by the first global economic crisis.
 Dreams of endless economic growth suddenly ended and were replaced by an unprecedented, deep depression.
 Josef rode the storm and even expanded his empire thanks to a solid business foundation.
 He survived the crisis by making successful investments.

 Josef Riedel understood that one of the foundations of successful industrial management was inexpensive energy.
 He therefore decided to opt for the newly available coal gas to heat his furnaces.
 On 23 February 1870, he bought mining rights in Hostomitz (in the Teplitz region) and set up mines on the land between 1874 and 1875.
 On 29 September 1876, Josef also purchased the nearby coalmines from the Saxo-Austrian Brown Coal Mining Company.

 Josef built a branch line from the nearby station in Tannwald in order to easily transport the coal from Hostomitz to his works in Polaun.
 The railway line was completed in 1874 and ran from Tannwald to Eisenbrod (which in turn was connected to the main Bohemian railway network).
 However, the quality of coal that arrived was disappointing – as such, the main customers for the Hostomitz mines weren't the Riedel factories at all, but a chemical factory in Aussig and several others in Saxony, for which coal was delivered down the Elbe river.

 Josef Riedel's fondness for spas and modern medical treatments did not go unsatisfied.
 In 1870 he bought a spa in Wurzelsdorf and installed peat bath treatments.
 The spa, under the management of the Bad Wurzelsdorf mills, opened its doors in 1872 and cared for patients with rheumatism, neuralgia, and anaemia.

 Regardless of these other business ventures, Josef Riedel continued to focus primarily on glass.
 In 1871 a third furnace was installed in Polaun and the lands surrounding the glassworks changed hands from the Clam-Gallas family to the Riedels.
-That same year Josef handed over the management of Polaun to his eldest son Hugo Riedel (1848–1883).
+That same year Josef handed over the management of Poland to his eldest son Hugo Riedel (1848–1883).

+Walter Riedel (1895–1974), now in the eighth generation, continued to expand the company and manufactured glass jewelry and crystal, embroidery beads, lamps, technical glass and high-quality glassware.
+Its products received many awards in the interwar period.
+During the Second World War he manufactured picture tubes for radar applications and was therefore held in Soviet captivity after the war until 1955 and expropriated in communist Czechoslovakia.
+The family started again in 1957 with a business in Kufstein.